How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Step 4 – Paint the wall

-This step may be optional if you’re covering the whole wall with shiplap panelling, but if you will have parts of the wall exposed, it is easier to do this now.
+This step may be optional if you’re covering the whole wall with shiplap panelling, but if you have parts of the wall exposed, it is easier to do this now.

 Step 5 – Attach the panels